These 5 Businesses Succeeded at Branding With Live Video

 3. Show, don’t tell

 We’re visual creatures.
 One study found that human beings process visual data 60,000 times faster than text.
-Live video allows you to “show, not tell.”
+Live video allows you to “show, not tell” by enabling real-time demonstrations, presentations, and interactive sessions.

 For many topics, this is by far the best way to communicate.
-Visual content is perfect for product demos, music, technical training, etc. It’s faster and more complete than any other alternative communication method.
+Visual and video content is perfect for product demos, music, technical training, live video branding, etc. It’s faster and more complete than any other alternative communication method.

 4. Don’t sell